Jovem Pan

+Jovem Pan is a Brazilian media conglomerate based in São Paulo, Brazil.
+It consists of a commercial radio and television network with programming focused on journalism, entertainment, and sports broadcasts, controlled by Grupo Jovem Pan.
+The network consists of the radio stations Jovem Pan FM and Jovem Pan News, the TV channel Jovem Pan News, and the streaming service Panflix.

-Jovem Pan is the main Brazilian radio station based in São Paulo, Brazil.
-It is also the largest network of radio stations of the southern hemisphere, of Latin America, and one of the biggest radio stations in the world.
+Jovem Pan has the largest network of radio stations in Brazil, Latin America, and the southern hemisphere, and it is one of the biggest radio stations in the world.
 The network has several bureaus, 109 affiliated stations all over Brazil.
 Jovem Pan broadcasts through satellite digital quality sound reaching more than 25 million listeners, and throughout the world by the Internet.
+Therefore, Jovem Pan is one of the most important media companies in the history of the communications industry in Brazil.

 History

 1940s

 Paulo Machado de Carvalho left the station in 1942, going to Rádio Record.
 The general direction was then assumed by Antonio Augusto Amaral de Carvalho (Tuta), current director president of REDE JOVEM PAN SAT, that at that time was only 21 years old.
 In that same year, Panamericana left São Bento Street and went to the 275 Riachuelo Street.

 1950s

 Years later, in 1953, Tuta left the broadcasting station to dedicate himself to TV Record, channel 7 of São Paulo, who were beginning transmissions.
 In 1954, Panamericana moved again to 713 Avenida Miruna, in the neighborhood of the Airport, where the Group of United Broadcasting stations resided.